ppjanka/AthenaPP-globAcc-DataAnalysis/0_aspect_ratios/README.md

  - resolution.ipynb is a script to investigate how well the local thermal scale height and MRI maximally unstable wavelength are resolved in a given simulation.
 Note: this script requires a .csv output from aspect_ratios, *as well as* several .pkl output files from diagnostics_steady.ipynb (see ../1stLook_and_processing/).
 These need to be run beforehand.

+ - environment.yml is an Anaconda snapshot of the Python environment to be used with the scripts in this repo.

 ## Contributing